yandex-cloud/docs/en/_api-ref/mdb/mongodb/api-ref/Cluster/rescheduleMaintenance.md

 Parameter | Description
 --- | ---
 clusterId | Required.
-Required.
-ID of the MongoDB cluster to maintenance reschedule.
+ID of the MongoDB cluster to reschedule the maintenance operation for.
 The maximum string length in characters is 50.

 ## Body parameters {#body_params}